lextm/jekyll-theme-chirpy/_posts/2010-10-20-honeycell-drops-beta-3-and-afterwards.md

 Though this delays the release day for 6.0 final, I think it worths the while.
 At least, we can consolidate the code base heavily again to ensure less bugs remain.

-If you are interested in the recent changes, you can check out the latest code from here, http://sharpsnmplib.codeplex.com/SourceControl/list/changesets
+If you are interested in the recent changes, you can check out the latest code from here.

 BTW, there are a lot of tiny breaking changes throughout the code base during the past weeks.
 I will try to provide a detailed summary once we finish the release.
 NDepend should be able to provide us all information on breaking changes, and I will make full use of it this time.